50 Secrets to Live to 100

 Learn Something New (Anything!)

 Old dogs can't learn new tricks but you can.
 Education, coupled with a healthy weight, leads to a longer life expectancy, revealed a study out of the University of Edinburgh, with almost a year added to your life for each year spent studying beyond school.

-The Remedy Rx: Pull a Dangerfield and go back to school—even if it's just an herbalism course, knitting class or continuing ed program.
+The Rx: Pull a Dangerfield and go back to school—even if it's just an herbalism course, knitting class or continuing ed program.

 RELATED: Absolute Worst Habits For Your Brain

 Avoid certain jobs, some of the deadliest out there, according to the Bureau of Labor Statistics National Census of Fatal Occupational Injuries, if you want to stick around longer.
 On the flip side, find a job you love.
 You'll be happier, longer, which can impact you positively long-term.

 The Rx: Truck driver, farmers and construction laborers are among the most dangerous, mainly owing to vehicular accidents.